Documentation

 var template = ist('h1 "{{ title }}"');

-in the examples above is called a compiled template.
+template in the examples above is called a compiled template.

-Passing a context object to the render()
+Passing a context object to the render() method of a compiled template renders

 it into a DOM node tree.